 Behavioral energy efficiency programs have seen success in service territories throughout New York State and across the United States.
 A home energy report ("HER"), the primary driver of behavioral change in these programs, can motivate customers to use less energy and save money on monthly bills by providing customers with better information about their energy use as well as personalized energy saving advice.

-Additionally, HER programs provide utilities with measurable and verifiable information about customer behavior, and with increased granularity as smart meters become more prevalent.
+Additionally, HER programs provide utilities with measurable and verifiable information about customer behavior, and with increased granularity as smart meters are rolled out in Con Edison's service territory.
 HER programs can also result in a virtuous cycle of enhanced customer awareness of (1) their own energy use, (2) available energy efficiency and DER measures, and (3) utility and related market actors through whose services they can benefit, leading to enhanced interest in implementing such measures and using such energy services.
 This program could help increase participation in other initiatives as customers purchase energy efficient equipment and appliances for their homes in addition to beneficially changing behavior.